Khushangz/Satelite_Image_Classification/README.md

-# Satelite_Image_Classification
+# Image_Classification

-This repository provides a PyTorch-based solution for the Satelite Image Classification Challenge, which involves classifying natural scene images into multiple categories.
+This repository provides a PyTorch-based solution for the Image Classification Challenge, which involves classifying natural scene images into multiple categories.
 The notebook implements a deep learning model using Convolutional Neural Networks (CNN) to solve the problem efficiently.

 ## Project Structure